superagent-ai/superagent/sdk/python/README.md

 - `input` – The text to analyze, a file object (e.g., PDF opened in binary mode), or a URL string (e.g., `"https://example.com/document.pdf"`)
 - `on_block` (optional) – Callback function called when input is blocked
 - `on_pass` (optional) – Callback function called when input is approved
+- `system_prompt` (optional) – System prompt that allows you to steer the guard REST API behavior and customize the classification logic

 **Note:** URLs are automatically detected if the string starts with `http://` or `https://`.
 The API will download and analyze the PDF from the URL.